maskeddeveloper/symfony4-starter-FOSUserBundle/README.md

 # Symfony4 starter
-#[i hated the new version of Symfony & EasyAdmin ]
+# "i hated the new version of Symfony & EasyAdmin "

 Basic Symfony 4 starter with FOSUserBundle &amp; easyadmin config for legacy apps.